rskidmore1/readingtickets/README.md

 - Read it at least 3 times out loud
 - Take notes about steps, any  and all thoughts, missing information, everthing
 - Make a list of steps and takes based on the information there and reasonable extrapolation
+- Ask Owner if these are still correct

 #### 2. Explore
 - Read code where is will go